springmerchant/themes-lib-carousel/readme.md

 `carousel-resized`: the carousel has just been resized, typically after a window resize.
 `carousel-change`: the carousel is about to change slides. `from` and `to` indexes are passed into the event context.
 `carousel-changed`: the carousel has just changed slides. `from` and `to` indexes are passed into the event context.
+`carousel-play`: the carousel has started looping.
+`carousel-pause`: the carousel has stopped looping.

 ```
 const $carousel = $('.carousel');